DvoraksPadawan/MindHelper/README.md

-The android app with which you can create todolists of tasks (with or without template), sort them (lists and tasks also), modify them, etc. The data are saved into SQLlite.
+This Android app is primarily designed for individuals with ADHD.
+It allows users to create to-do lists of tasks (with or without templates), sort them (both lists and tasks), modify them, and more.
+The data is saved into SQLite for efficient storage and retrieval.

 Play store link:
 https://play.google.com/store/apps/details?id=pac.underpackage.brainhelper